-The absence or presence of relevant hazardous substances is to be declared using the BSH declaration system.
+In principle, the absence or presence of relevant hazardous substances is to be declared using the BSH declaration system.
 In the event of a material change that affects the declaration query, the declaration must be updated by the supplier.

-As long as the declaration system cannot be used, other forms of declaration (written/digital form) can be used after alignment with BSH, as long as they fulfill the requirement of IEC EN 63000.
+The BSH Declaration System on the Supplier Portal OCP (Material Compliance App) is currently available to declare absence or presence of SVHCs of the EU REACh candidate list only.
+Presence or absence of other substances of substance groups in scope of this TCD need to be declared via the corresponding declaration templates (e.g. for PFAS) available on the BSH Homepage and be sent back to BSH-GPU-SupplierInfo@bshg.com.
+If neither the declaration system nor a template is available to declare a substance, other forms of declaration (written/digital form) can be used after alignment with BSH, as long as they fulfill the requirement of IEC EN 63000.